gowthamaraj/reboot_hackathon_iot_security/README.md

 ## Objective:

 Monitoring and detection:
-1.I used Scrapy library from python for analysing the network packet.
+1. I used Scrapy library from python for analysing the network packet.
 The attributes such as window size, packet length, size... etc as input the K-near algorithm for training and detecting.

 2. Graphical interface is used for montioring & system the network, and DDoS detection.

 3. Individual python modules are created to search for weak ftp/ssh pwd by brute force - this can be controlled by a website which is created with flask framework.